WCSCourses/ViralBioinfLAC2022/Modules/NGS_file_formats_and_QC.md

 Let's examine the quality of these sequence data using a really useful piece of software called [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

-We can launch the graphical interface by simply executing `fastqc` on the Terminal command line.
-However, it is often more convenient to use the software in  command-line mode.
+We can launch the graphical interface by simply executing ``fastqc`` on the Terminal command line.
+However, it is often more convenient to use the software in the command-line mode.
 Execute the following command in the Terminal:

     fastqc *.fastq

-This will generate some messages something like this:
+You will see some messages like this on your screen:

     Started analysis of SRR19504912_1.fastq
     Approx 5% complete for SRR19504912_1.fastq